Slow Start (manga): Reception

-Anime News Network had four editors review the first episode of the anime: James Beckett commended the pastel colors and intricate character animation for making up the overall aesthetics to appeal to its target audience but was heavily critical of the thin setup and bland characters being similar to every other all-girl slice-of-life series; Rebecca Silverman saw some promise in the series due to Tomomi Mineuchi's performance as Eiko and an exploration into Hana's backstory and shy personality but felt the premise was put behind in favor of overly cute girls talking and having nonsensical adventures, calling it "the palest of several similar shows to debut thus far" in the season; Theron Martin gave credit to director Hiroyuki Hashimoto for competently adapting a piece of fluff with an intriguing gimmick involving Hana's situation but felt it was a lesser offering in comparison to similarly, stronger-themed slice-of-life shows filling the season.
+Anime News Network had four editors review the first episode of the anime: James Beckett commended the pastel colors and intricate character animation for making up the overall aesthetics to appeal to its target audience but was heavily critical of the thin setup and bland characters being similar to every other all-girl slice of life series; Rebecca Silverman saw some promise in the series due to Tomomi Mineuchi's performance as Eiko and an exploration into Hana's backstory and shy personality but felt the premise was put behind in favor of adorable girls talking and having nonsensical adventures, calling it "the most pale of several similar shows to debut thus far" in the season; Theron Martin gave credit to director Hiroyuki Hashimoto for competently adapting a piece of fluff with an intriguing gimmick involving Hana's situation but felt it was a lesser offering in comparison to similarly, stronger-themed slice of life series filling the season.
 Lynzee Loveridge expressed disappointment at the characters' uninteresting conversation topics and saccharine art style.
 Following the first episode, Vrai Kraiser of Anime Feminist wrote that the emphasis on conversations about the mundane detracted from the series' themes about the difficulty of making friends anew.

-The anime has received generally mixed to positive reviews on popular user-based review aggregation platforms.
-On MyAnimeList, the series holds a rating of 7/10, with user reviews holding praise for the animation quality but criticizing the lack of character depth and plot.
-On Crunchyroll, the series holds a rating of 4.5/5, and on IMDb a 6.2/10, with similar user reviews.